lpcprog#

 - print_status(status)#

-Print status from the status code.
+Print status information from the provided status code.

 - Parameters: